-The truth is, there is now more disaffection in the Democratic party than there was when Bryan was nominated Marked Modification of Judge Parker's the first time.
-Neither Bryan Demo-crats nor friends of W. R. Hearst will support Parker.
-In New York State the Bryanites have put a State Populist ticket in the field and will vote for Watson, the Populist nominee for the Presidency.
-In New Jersey the Hearstites have organized the "People's Demo-cratic party" and will fight the regular organization.
-In Indiana and other States the free silver and Bryan Democrats are in arms and will worry the Parker party.
+The truth is, there is now more disaffection in the Democratic party than there was when Bryan was nominated the first time.
+Neither Bryan Democrats nor friends of W. R. Hearst will support Parker.
+In New York State the Bryanites have put a State Popunst ticket in the field and will vote for Watson, the Populist nominee for the Presidency.
+In New Jersey the Hearstites have organized the "People's Democratic party" and will fight the regular organization.
+In Indiana and other States the free silver and Bryan Democrats are in arms and will worry the